DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

   old text with new text.
 Just select the old text and then start typing the new text.

-* Pressing either delete key (previous or next) deletes the selected text.
+* Pressing any of the delete keys (see `Editable Text Fields`_) deletes the selected text.
 This, in other words, is an efficient way to delete a block of text.
 Just select it and then delete it.

 If the start of the selection is set first, and if the cursor is after that character, then the selection is implicitly extended forward to